On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Localization on a strip and BPS states

 Here $\beta_{\wp}$ is a parallel transport functor, and $\fJ_{\rm triv}$ is a simple interface associated with a trivial path $[0,L]\to\mbox{point}$.
 Moreover, applying adiabaticity we can claim that $\beta_{\wp}$ is a functor coinciding with the transition functor of the Fukaya-Seidel category through a family of superpotentials along $\wp$, it can be calculated explicitly using various techniques.

 An actual proof of the proposal above is extremely involved, a large portion of \cite{GMW} is devoted to this issue, and we have no means to repeat the proof here.

-The action of the transition functor of the Fukaya-Seidel category has the most transparent form for an exceptional collection basis of Lefshetz thimbles.
+The action of the transition functor of the Fukaya-Seidel category has the most transparent form for an exceptional collection of Lefshetz thimbles.
 We will discuss explicit relations in Appendix \ref{sec:App_FS_cat}.
-The derived category of coherent sheaves is also a triangulated category and admits a choice of a basis among the objects in the form of an exceptional collection, say, a basis of $\CO(k)$ sheaves for $\IC\IP^n$.
-The same statement follows naturally from the mirror symmetry \cite{D-book_1}, however there is no naive choice of basis elements nor ordering rule like \eqref{Lef_ord}.
+The derived category of coherent sheaves is also a triangulated category and admits a choice of an exceptional collection, say, a set of $\CO(k)$ bundles for $\IC\IP^n$.
+However in the latter case there is no naive universal function like a superpotential allowing one to identify exceptional objects a priori and order them.
+We could have cooked up an effective GLSM potential $\mathscr{W}$, so that the central charge on a field configuration interpolating between sectors $a$ and $b$ takes a potential form $\tilde Z_{ab} =\mathscr{W}_b-\mathscr{W}_a$ like \eqref{ecc}, however in terms of GLSM fields, rather than dual LG ones, the central charge \eqref{cc} does not have a naive potential form.

 Having constructed equivalences of categories of brane boundary conditions for various phases one extends the action of the brane parallel transport functor to an abstract category of brane boundary conditions: \be \beta_{\wp}:\quad \fD_{p_1}\longrightarrow \fD_{p_2}. \ee One can substitute this abstract category with any category suitable for each phase in corresponding chambers of the parameter space $p_{1,2}\in \CP$.